architeuthidae/artiq/doc/manual/rtio.rst

 Busy errors
 ^^^^^^^^^^^

 A busy error occurs when at least one output event could not be executed because the output channel was already busy executing an event.
 This differs from a collision error in that a collision is triggered when a sequence of events overwhelms *communication* with a channel, and a busy error is triggered when *execution* is overwhelmed.
-Busy errors are only possible in the context of single events with execution times longer than a coarse RTIO clock cycle; the exact parameters will depend on the nature of the output channel (e.g. the specific peripheral device).
+Busy errors are only possible in the context of single events with execution times longer than a cycle of the :term:`coarse RTIO clock`; the exact parameters will depend on the nature of the output channel (e.g. the specific peripheral device).

 Offending event(s) are discarded and the problem is reported asynchronously via the core log.